 - Select the field with the performance measure: The numeric field with the performance (for example, sales or traffic) measure of interest.

 - Test Start Date: The date the test started, selected using a calendar interface.

 - Test End Date: The date the test ended, selected using a calendar interface.

-- Set the dates of the comparison period: Checking this box allows you to specify a custom period to use for comparison purposes by selecting the start and end dates of the comparison using a calendar interface.
+- Set the dates of the comparison period: Check this box to specify a custom period to use for comparison purposes.
+Selecting the start and end dates of the comparison via a calendar interface.
 By default, the comparison period is taken to be the same time period one year earlier.

 - The test name: This information is used to identify the test the analysis pertains to in the report.

-- Optional alternative name for the performance measure: This enables the performance measure to be identified in the report in terms that will be easier for readers to understand (e.g., "Customer Traffic" instead of "T_Cust_Day").
+- Optional alternative name for the performance measure: This enables the performance measure to be identified in the report in terms that will be easier for readers to understand (for example, "Customer Traffic" instead of "T_Cust_Day").

 - Save Dashboard: Specify the file location to save the interactive report (I) output.